WordPress/test-handbook/contributor-day.md

 3. [Optional] For users who intend to work with the [Gutenberg plugin](https://github.com/wordpress/gutenberg) or test PRs (pull requests), having a GitHub account is very helpful.
 You can [sign up for GitHub here](https://github.com/signup).

 ### Local Test Environment
+**Local environment testing is suggested for past contributors, or users with prior development experience.**

 Perhaps the biggest challenge faced by new contributors is preparing a test environment.
 If you would like to test patches and PRs directly during Contributor Day, it is **highly recommended** that you set things up at home *before* the event.

 > Tip: Wifi at the venue during a busy Contributor Day can be slow and unreliable, and configuring your laptop can take a lot (if not all) of your time.
 Don't wait to fork the [`wordpress-develop` repository](https://github.com/WordPress/wordpress-develop) or [download Docker](https://docs.docker.com/get-docker/) at the event, as this drain on bandwidth also impacts other contributors.